An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Methods

 \subsection{Datasets}

-The spectrum of large-scale CRC/CRS datasets is slowly increasing due to the contributions of several researchers.
-Two datasets that have been recently introduced in the literature are the CRS1K~\cite{Oliveira2021} and CRS4K~\cite{neto2022imil4path} datasets.
+The spectrum of large-scale CRC/CRS datasets is increasing due to the contributions of several researchers~\cite{neto2024dataset}.
+Two datasets that have been recently introduced in the literature are the CRS1K~\cite{Oliveira2021} and CRS4K~\cite{neto2022imil4path} datasets from our research group.
 Since the latter is an extension of the former with roughly four times more slides, it will be the baseline dataset for the remaining of this document.
-Moreover, we further extend these with the CRS10K dataset, which contains 9.26x and 2.36x more slides than CRS1K and CRS4K, respectively.
+We further extend this with the CRS10K dataset, which contains 9.26x and 2.36x more slides than CRS1K and CRS4K, respectively.
+We gathered our data retrospectively from IMP Diagnostics' archive, sequentially selecting all cases that matched the study's diagnostic categories.
+Thus, we performed consecutive sampling and our cases are a representative sample of the study's population, namely regarding pathology distribution across sex and age in the population.
 Similarly, the number of tiles is multiplied by a factor of 12.2 and 2.58 (Table~\ref{tab:data_summary}).
 This volume of slides is translated into an increase in the flexibility to design experiments and infer the robustness of the model.
 Thus, the inclusion of a test set separated from the validation set is now facilitated.
+All procedures were in accordance with the ethical standards of the 1964 Helsinki declaration and its later amendments and comparable ethical standards.
+All data was anonymized and data collection and usage were performed in accordance with the General Data Protection Regulation (GDPR) and national laws and regulations.
+Ethical approval was waived by the local Ethics Committee of INESC TEC in view of the retrospective nature of the study and all the procedures being performed were part of the routine care.

 The set is composed of colorectal biopsies and polypectomies (excluding surgical specimens).
-Following the same annotation process as the previous datasets, CRS10K slides are labelled according to three main categories: non-neoplastic (NNeo), low-grade lesions (LG), and high-grade lesions (HG).
+CRS10K slides are labelled according to three main categories: non-neoplastic (NNeo), low-grade lesions (LG), and high-grade lesions (HG).
 The first, contains normal colorectal mucosa, hyperplasia and non-specific inflammation.
-LG lesions categorise conventional adenomas with low-grade dysplasia.
-Finally, HG lesions are composed of adenomas with high-grade dysplasia (including intra-mucosal carcinomas) and invasive adenocarcinomas.
-In order to avoid diversions from the main goal, slides with suspicion of known history of inflammatory bowel disease/infection, serrated lesions or other polyp types were not included in the dataset.
+LG lesions correspond to conventional adenomas with low-grade dysplasia.
+Finally, HG lesions are composed high-grade dysplasia adenomas (including intramucosal carcinomas) and invasive adenocarcinomas.
+Slides with suspicion or known history of inflammatory bowel disease, infectious diseases, serrated lesions or other polyp types were not included in the dataset.